Join the Conversation

 About the Author:

-Christina Minaki is a librarian, social justice educator, lecturer, published novelist, and disability rights advocate.
+Christina Minaki is a librarian, social justice educator, lecturer, published novelist, editor, and disability rights advocate.
 She holds an M.A. in Education, specializing in Disability Studies, and a Masters in Information Studies.
-She lives and works in Toronto, and has been a Christian for 25 years.
+She has cerebral palsy, lives and works in Toronto, and has been a Christian for 25 years.

-Christina Minaki is a librarian, social justice educator, lecturer, published novelist, and disability rights advocate.
+Christina Minaki is a librarian, social justice educator, lecturer, published novelist, editor, and disability rights advocate.
 She holds an M.A. in Education, specializing in Disability Studies, and a Masters in Information Studies.
-She lives and works in Toronto, and has been a Christian for 25 years.
+She has cerebral palsy, lives and works in Toronto, and has been a Christian for 25 years.

 Recent Posts: